citizenlabsgr/read-first/example_guide_routine.md

 ---
-title: "Example Routine for Project Leads"
+title: "Example Routine for Project Guides"
 output: html_notebook
 ---

-_If you haven't yet, be sure to check out the [`read-first`](https://github.com/citizenlabsgr/read-first) repo and in particular the [lead role description](https://github.com/Data4Democracy/read-this-first/blob/master/lead-role-description.md)._
+_If you haven't yet, be sure to check out the [`read-first`](https://github.com/citizenlabsgr/read-first) repo and in particular the [guide role description](https://github.com/Data4Democracy/read-this-first/blob/master/guide-role-description.md)._

 You may find that using a predetermined process helps with consistency and saves precious cognitive energy for more doing and less thinking.
 This is meant to be an example and a starting point for anyone to take and revise to their heart's content. -@RyanEs